GetChain News

 CoinShares (CS.ST)is Europe's digital asset investment firm, managing billions of dollars of assets on behalf of its clients.
 The Group is focused on expanding investor access to the digital asset ecosystem by pioneering new financial products and services.
 In 2014, CoinShares launched the world's first regulated Bitcoin investment fund.

-CoinShares: Digital asset investment products saw $1.2 billion in inflows last week, marking four consecutive weeks of net inflows
+CoinShares: Digital asset investment products saw $1.47 billion in outflows last week, marking the third-largest single-week net outflow record of 2026

 Analysis: Bitcoin Approaches $75,000 as ETF Inflows Hit a New Annual High